 Content Access and Features

 Students can interact with MasterClass’s content in several ways.
 The simplest option is to log on to the site from a computer.
 This makes it easy to take stock of all potential class offerings and keep track of past and current classes.
-The full library is accessible to browse or watch along with downloadable class guides, “Daily Moments” and other randomized samples of classes can be viewed, and students can read written articles to further engage with the material.
+The full library is accessible to browse or watch along with downloadable class guides, “Daily Moments,” and other randomized samples of classes, and students can read written articles to further engage with the material.
 Students can take as many classes at once as they desire, and they are able to return to courses and related materials after completion.

 Students can also download the mobile MasterClass app for a phone or tablet.
 The app provides much the same functionality as the site: browsing classes, watching lessons, and managing subscriptions and settings.
 An interesting added feature of the app is the ability to toggle between video and audio while taking a class.
 The interface for audio mode is similar to a music or podcast listening app—students can rewind or skip forward a few seconds if needed.
 Students can also watch a class on a television by downloading the app on a smart TV or casting from another device.
 Detailed instructions for watching on an Apple TV, Android TV, Amazon Fire TV, Roku TV, iPhone and iPad, and Android phones and tablets are available under Settings.